SheenAmol141/course-compass/README.md

 # course_compass

-Course Compass is an AI-Powered course recommender and explorer platform created as a Capstone Project by Sheen Joshua Amol Course Compass is entirely built on the Flutter framework using it as a front-end and Firebase as a back-end
+Course Compass is an AI-Powered course recommender and explorer platform created as a Capstone Project/Thesis by Sheen Joshua Amol
+Course Compass is entirely built on the Flutter framework using it as a front-end and Firebase as a back-end

 ## Features